pudly/schmopera-hugo/content/articles/tosca-at-heartbeat-opera-art-to-the-point-of-distraction.md

 youtube_url = ""

 +++
-Heartbeat Opera celebrates its 10th anniversary next season and its mission is to create “radically imagined adaptations.”
+[Heartbeat Opera](/scene/companies/heartbeat-opera/) celebrates its 10th anniversary next season and its mission is to create "radically imagined adaptations."

-But it’s a constant and obvious question: when do adaptations muddle a great opera and when do they enlighten?
-Director Shadi G has a political statement to make about the world today and has found a vehicle in one of the greatest works ever composed: Puccini’s Tosca.
-The plot of Tosca was originally set in 1800 Rome, but Shadi G sees a parallel and sets her production in modern  day Iran.
+But it's a constant and obvious question: when do adaptations muddle a great opera and when do they enlighten?
+Director [Shadi G](https://www.shadighaheri.com/) has a political statement to make about the world today and has found a vehicle in one of the greatest works ever composed: Puccini's _Tosca_.
+The plot of _Tosca_ was originally set in 1800 Rome, but Shadi G sees a parallel and sets her production in modern-day Iran.
 (Supertitles are in both English and Farsi.)
-You can understand her impulse; the plot of Tosca involves government corruption, political prisoners, sexual subjugation of women, artists victimized by an autocratic state and the hypocrisy of theocracy.
-However, even though the finale takes place on a rooftop with a panoramic view of Tehran in the background and assassins in modern dress in the foreground, there is little (if not confusing) connective tissue to Shadi G’s concept in the preceding acts.
-She does change Tosca’s line “What a sin!
-You have undone my hair” to “What a sin!
-You have seen my hair,” a modern reference to the current anti-hijab movement, but otherwise it’s the traditional Ilicia and Giacosa libretto which retains the storyline about Napoleon and Rome.
+You can understand her impulse; the plot of _Tosca_ involves government corruption, political prisoners, sexual subjugation of women, artists victimized by an autocratic state and the hypocrisy of theocracy.
+However, even though the finale takes place on a rooftop with a panoramic view of Tehran in the background and assassins in modern dress in the foreground, there is little (if not confusing) connective tissue to Shadi G's concept in the preceding acts.
+She does change Tosca's line "What a sin!
+You have undone my hair" to "What a sin!
+You have seen my hair," a modern reference to the current anti-hijab movement, but otherwise it's the traditional Ilicia and Giacosa libretto which retains the storyline about Napoleon and Rome.

 <figure data-type="image"<{{% md %}}{{ % /md %}}

 <figcaption> in Heartbeat Opera's production of Tosca, 2023.
 Photo: Russ Rowland.</figcaption>
 </figure>

 Shadi G can only get to her concept by imposing an element which proves to be downright distracting.
-She has added to the cast two non-singing members of “the secret police” who are ominously watching the proceedings and who even try, on several occasions, to arrest members of the cast.
-Another flimsy aspect of Shadi G’s vision is Brechtian: we are told in the program that we aren’t really watching Tosca but watching actors who are trying to stage a production of Tosca, seemingly in defiance of the government.
+She has added to the cast two non-singing members of "the secret police" who are ominously watching the proceedings and who even try, on several occasions, to arrest members of the cast.
+Another flimsy aspect of Shadi G's vision is Brechtian: we are told in the program that we aren't really watching _Tosca_ but watching actors who are trying to stage a production of _Tosca_, seemingly in defiance of the government.
 The politics dominate and become a wall that prevents the audience from experiencing a masterpiece as written.

-What’s more, the “secret police” characters are often placed on stage to completely steal focus from Puccini.
-There is a balcony above the stage – the very definition of “upstage” – and our eyes are frequently drawn there, such as the moment when a policeman’s face is lit up by the screen from his cellphone while he checks his messages.
+What's more, the "secret police" characters are often placed on stage to completely steal focus from Puccini.
+There is a balcony above the stage – the very definition of "upstage" – and our eyes are frequently drawn there, such as the moment when a policeman’s face is lit up by the screen from his cellphone while he checks his messages.
 It’s rare when supernumeraries take on starring roles, but that’s the net effect.
 From the beginning, they seem to be there to “ruin” what should be great moments – was that Shadi G’s intention?
 On that level, she succeeded.

 Tosca herself, who is already the biggest victim in the plot, is victimized further by directorial conceit.
 She isn’t even allowed to make her first grand entrance; the moment she appears, she is pulled back into the wings by the police and has to fight her way back on stage.
 It gets worse for her.
 The entirety of “Visi d’arte” is performed next to an open door where shadowy moving figures are seen on the walls in the stairwell and during the final notes of what is normally one of the most heartbreaking arias in the Puccini canon, a policeman appears in the doorway with his arms crossed and we are forced to look at him.